-Our goal is to raise $125,000 with this event this year and donations help provide sports and recreation programming to people with disabilities of all ages.
+Our goal is to raise $200,000 with this event in 2015 and donations help provide sports and recreation programming to people with disabilities of all ages.

 If you're participating in the ride, set up your own First Giving page specific to this event.
 It's easy to create your own page, then you can reach out to friends, family and coworkers and ask them to support you during the ride.
 Use your email, post on Facebook, tweet your story - all for a great cause!
 There is a button in the top middle of the page - in green - that says FUNDRAISE.
 Click on that button to create your page.